-Simon advises and acts in commercial disputes in a broad range of areas, with particular expertise in insurance and reinsurance, shipping, energy and natural resources, professional negligence and general commercial disputes.
-Described in the legal directories as a barrister with “a fine intellect” who is “impressive and very alive to the needs of both the client and the instructing solicitor”, “very effective and good on his feet” and “produces work of the highest quality”, Simon has been involved in a large number of high profile commercial cases in the Commercial Court, in the appellate courts and in arbitration.
-His work is split evenly between cases in the High Court and those involving arbitration, whether English arbitration, international arbitration (under rules such as ICC or LCIA) or “Bermuda Form” arbitration.
+Described in the legal directories as an “exceptionally talented” and “user-friendly” barrister, who is “impressive and very alive to the needs of both the client and the instructing solicitor”, “very effective and good on his feet” and “produces work of the highest quality”, Simon has been involved in a large number of high profile commercial cases in the Commercial Court, in the appellate courts and in arbitration.
+His work is split evenly between cases in the High Court and those involving arbitration, whether English arbitration, international arbitration (under rules such as ICC, UNCITRAL or LCIA) or “Bermuda Form” arbitration.

 Notable recent cases:

-- Simon is currently acting for insurance brokers in a £10m claim (in the Commercial Court) for professional negligence which concerns Bankers’ Blanket Bond insurance cover.
+- Simon acted for the insurance brokers, Marsh, in a £10m claim (in the Commercial Court) for professional negligence which concerned Bankers’ Blanket Bond insurance cover: Bank of London and the Middle East Plc v ACE European Group (2016).

 - From 2014 to 2016, Simon acted for insurers (in LCIA arbitration) in an energy and construction insurance claim for several hundred million dollars concerning a high-profile construction project in Latin America.